pruiz-ca/matryoshka/README.md

 # 🪆 Matryoshka
-Run linux natively on your campus iMac with only one command.
+Run linux natively on your iMac using only one command.
+Made for 42 Madrid iMacs.

 ### Reasons to use this tool
  - You want to run Valgrind easily